Gardener's Almanac Monthly Gardening Checklist

 May Tips & Checklist

-- Plant warm season vegetables and annual flowers once the threat of the last frost has passed.
-See average first and last frost dates.
+- Plant warm-season vegetables and annual flowers once the threat of the last frost has passed.
+See average first- and last-frost dates.

 - Consider planting sweet corn in the garden every other week (until early July) to extend the harvest.

-- Plant summer blooming bulbs including gladiola, begonia, dahlia and canna.
+- Plant summer-blooming bulbs including gladiola, begonia, dahlia, and canna.

-- Divide warm season ornamental grasses when new growth begins to emerge.
+- Divide warm-season ornamental grasses when new growth begins to emerge.

-- Information about landscape weeds.
+- Control landscape and garden weeds.

-- Control broadleaf weeds in the lawn when temperatures are between 60-80°F. Follow the label and stop use of broadleaf herbicides once the temperature is above 85°F.
+- Control broadleaf weeds in the lawn when temperatures are between 60-80 F. Follow the label and stop use of broadleaf herbicides once the temperature is above 85°F.

 Pests and Problems:

-- Monitor newly planted vegetables for Cutworm and flea beetle damage.
+- Monitor newly planted vegetables for cutworm and flea beetle damage.

-- Monitor for Cankerworm damage on scrub oak and Box elder trees along the foothills.
+- Monitor for cankerworm damage on scrub oak and Box Elder trees along the foothills.

-- Control Codling moth in apples and pears to reduce wormy fruit.
-For specific timing see our Utah Pests Advisories.
+- Control codling moth in apples and pears to reduce wormy fruit.
+For specific timing, see our Utah Pests Advisories.

 - Monitor for damaging turfgrass insects.
 In areas previously damaged, consider a preventative (systemic) insecticide.